-For each test sentence, we construct a prompt containing a task instruction, $k$ parallel example pairs (source and target), and the test sentence as a query; the model then generates the translation in one pass.
+\textbf{Experimental Design} For each test sentence, we construct a prompt containing a task instruction, $k$ parallel example pairs (source and target), and the test sentence as a query; the model then generates the translation in one pass.
 We test $k \in \{0, 1,5, 10, 25, 50, 100, 250, 500, 1000\}$; the full prompt template appears in Appendix~\ref{app:prompts}.
-We organize the evaluation around three experiments, each targeting one of the research questions.
+Our evaluation targets three research questions.

-\paragraph{(1) Scaling} We evaluate with randomly sampled examples across several $k$, and ten languages in two directions (``eng$\rightarrow$X'' and ``X$\rightarrow$eng''), using \texttt{Gemini 2.5 Flash} \cite{gemini25}, \texttt{GPT-4.1}, \texttt{Llama 3.3 70B}~\citep{grattafiori2024llama} and \texttt{Gemma 3 27B}~\citep{gemmateam2025gemma3technicalreport}.
+\textbf{(1) Scaling} We evaluate with randomly sampled examples across several $k$, and ten languages in two directions (``eng$\rightarrow$X'' and ``X$\rightarrow$eng''), using \texttt{Gemini 2.5 Flash} \cite{gemini25}, \texttt{GPT-4.1}, \texttt{Llama 3.3 70B}~\citep{grattafiori2024llama} and \texttt{Gemma 3 27B}~\citep{gemmateam2025gemma3technicalreport}.

-\paragraph{(2) Example Selection} We compare selecting ICL examples randomly vs. BM25~\cite{10.1561/1500000019} retrieval on the English source side and therefore restrict this experiment to eng$\rightarrow$X. We report other advanced retrieval models such as Qwen Embedding model in~\autoref{app:ordering}.
+\textbf{(2) Example Selection} We compare selecting ICL examples randomly vs. BM25~\cite{10.1561/1500000019} retrieval on the English source side and therefore restrict this experiment to eng$\rightarrow$X. We report other retrieval models such as Qwen Embedding model in~\autoref{app:ordering}.

-\paragraph{(3) Domain Mismatch} On the seven languages for which a Bible translation exists (Table~\ref{tab:languages})~\footnote{We excluded Sudanese Arabic Bible based on feedback from native speaker that it is too similar to standard Arabic.}, we compare Bible-sourced examples against in-domain BM25 and random selection, all in the ``eng$\rightarrow$X'' direction.
+\textbf{(3) Domain Mismatch} On the 7 languages where Bible translations exist\footnote{We excluded Sudanese Arabic Bible following native speaker feedback that it is too similar to Standard Arabic.} (Table~\ref{tab:languages}), we compare Bible examples against in-domain BM25 and random selection, all in the ``eng$\rightarrow$X'' direction.
 We retrieve Bible examples with BM25, the same setup as the in-domain experiments, so differences in performance reflect domain rather than retrieval.
 This tests whether out-of-domain data benefits from scaling the way in-domain data does.